 - An image of a keyboard should appear.
 Click the Options key located in the lower-right corner of the window.

-- In the window that appears, ensure the check box next to Turn on numeric key pad is checked (A), and then click OK (B).
+- Inside the window that appears, ensure the check box next to Turn on numeric key pad is checked (A), and then click OK (B).

 - You should now see the numeric keypad on the on-screen keyboard.